Azure/splunk-enterprise/README.md

 ![Build Status](https://dev.azure.com/AZGlobal/Azure%20Global%20CAT%20Engineering/_apis/build/status/Azure.splunk-enterprise?branchName=main)

+__**NB: This branch deploys a regional Splunk deployment which deploys Splunk across 2 Azure regions and does not utilise Availability Zones.
+This is only recommended when the required Azure regions do not have Availability Zones.
+If this is not the case please use the main branch to take advantage of Availability Zones.**__

 # Introduction
 This documentation provides detailed guidance to support the deployment of Splunk Enterprise on Azure in line with [Splunk Validated Architectures](https://www.splunk.com/pdfs/technical-briefs/splunk-validated-architectures.pdf) and the following key priorities: